 - Congenital deafness#

-- Meniere’s disease* the sensorineural hearing loss component is covered by the SOP
+- Meniere’s disease* - the sensorineural hearing loss component is excluded from the SNHL SOP

 - Psychogenic / hysterical deafness#